Snoring and Sleep Apnoea Treatment at Chatswood Dental Associates

 If you snore or are excessively tired throughout the day – or your partner reports pauses in your breathing while you sleep – ask for a referral to a sleep physician.
 This specialist will conduct the necessary tests to determine whether OSA is present as well as its severity.

-One of the most effective treatments for OSA is C-PAP (continuous positive airway pressure) therapy.
-This machine is the first line therapy for patients with moderate to severe OSA.
+One of the most effective treatments for OSA is C-PAP (continuous positive airway pressure) therapy, which is the first-line treatment for moderate to severe OSA.

 SomnoMed is successful in cases of mild OSA.
-Oral appliances can also help reduce snoring not associated with OSA, allowing you and your partner to have a more restful sleep.
-If you snore, however, it’s important to speak to your doctor to be sure to rule out sleep apnoea.
+Oral appliances can also help reduce snoring that’s not associated with OSA, allowing you and your partner to have a more restful sleep.
+If you snore, however, it’s crucial to speak to your doctor to be sure to rule out sleep apnoea.

 You Deserve a Restful Night’s Sleep

 Our dentists are passionate about helping you live a healthy life.
-Contact us today to see if a dental sleep appliance Chatswood like SomnoMed is an appropriate treatment for you
+Contact us today to see if a dental sleep appliance at Chatswood Dental Associates, like SomnoMed, is an appropriate treatment for you.
+We want to help you get the sound slumber you need and deserve!

 * Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.